smiledt/ansible-user-remove/README.md

 Required variables are listed here, along with default example values.
 Any of these defaults can be overwritten by using the vars role directory.

-    docker_name: Hello World
+    username: tempuser

-This is the name of the container.
+This is the name of the user to remove.

+    delete_dir: false

+Whether to delete directories associated with the user or not.

+## Dependencies

+None.

+## Example Playbook

+    - name: Remove the user account.
+      hosts: linux
+      become: true
+      roles:
+        - role: user-remove

+### License

+MIT

+### Author Information

+Derek Smiley - Network Analyst, avid homelabber, and aspiring Systems Administrator.